Fit as a Mama Bear

 Like the face pulls, high rows target the upper back and help improve posture by strengthening the back muscles.

-Great for preventing rounded shoulders and the stronger your upper back is the less back pain you’ll experience (this is my go-to band for anything arms!)
+Great for preventing rounded shoulders and the stronger your upper back is the less back pain you'll experience.
+This red strength band is one I use the most for upper body exercises... pregnant or not!

 Bicep Curls